1aurend/golden-record-map/feedback.md

 ## Data

  - Reorder countries?
-There's a weird jump with going from Australia to USSR
+There's a weird jump with going from Australia to USSR [**done 6/5**]
  - Rename categories in song detail for clarity
  - Data cleaning to match revised track list
+ - Add shortName value to each country

 # Future